 Michelle Okwudiafor, Trustee

 Michelle Okwudiafor is a strategic communications specialist with over 14 years’ experience in Nigeria and the UK.
 She currently leads Communication and Engagement at TotalEnergies UK.
 Michelle has worked on projects aimed at improving basic education, enabling technology and teaching employability skills, including leading the communications strategy for a three year, $2m project providing access to quality education for 15,000 marginalised children in Northern Nigeria.
 In 2020, Michelle founded Career Invest as part of her work advocating for belonging and inclusion.
 She regularly delivers workshops on personal branding, inclusion, allyship, confidence and Personal Impact.

 Zainab Umar, Trustee

 Zainab serves as the communications lead at the Mo Ibrahim Foundation, a think tank focused on African governance and leadership.
 She is responsible for all the Foundation’s communications across all channels and leads the Foundation’s youth initiative, Now Generation Network.
 She also sits on the Steering Committee for the African Youth Network Movement.
 Zainab began her career in local government working for public libraries across London and has significant PR and reputation management experience across multiple markets.
 She was a recipient of the 2020 Gold SABRE awards for a public relations campaign.

-We employ a team of 31 dedicated staff, including three programme team members who are based in Nairobi and Accra.
+We employ a team of 29 dedicated staff, including two programme team members who are based in Nairobi.

 Our Royal Patron, Vice Patron and celebrity friends help us advocate for the book, raise our profile and reach new book lovers.

-Everything we do is based on partnership, and we have over 150 partners around the world.
+Everything we do is based on partnership, and we have 185 partners around the world.